Describing the asymptotic behaviour of multicolour P\'olya urns via smoothing systems analysis: Preliminaries and statement of the main results

-A {\bf large Jordan block} is a Jordan block of $R$ associated with a large eigenvalue of $R$ and a {\bf small Jordan block} is a Jordan block associated with a small eigenvalue of $R$. \end{df}

-We denote by $U(n)\in\mathbb{N}^d$ the composition vector of the urn at time $n$: its $i^{\text{th}}$ coordinate is by definition equal to the number of balls of colour $i$ at time $n$ in the urn.
+A {\bf large Jordan block} is a Jordan block of $R$ associated with a large eigenvalue of $R$ and a {\bf small Jordan block} is a Jordan block associated with a small eigenvalue of $R$. \end{definition} We denote by $U_{\bs\alpha}(n) = U(n)\in\mathbb{N}^d$ the composition vector of the urn at time $n$ (the subscript $\bs\alpha$ is the initial composition of the urn): its $i^{\text{th}}$ coordinate is by definition equal to the number of balls of colour $i$ at time $n$ in the urn.
 We are interested in the behaviour of $U(n)$ when $n$ tends to infinity.
-It has been shown in the literature that $U(n)$ is easier to describe when decomposed according to the Jordan block decomposition of $R$.
-For every stable subspace $E$ associated to a Jordan block of $R$, we will denote by $\pi_E$ the projection on $E$ and we will study separately each projection on a Jordan subspace $E$.
+It is showed in the literature that $U(n)$ is easier to describe when decomposed according to the Jordan block decomposition of $R$.
+For every stable subspace~$E$ associated to a Jordan block of $R$, we will denote by $\pi_E$ the projection on~$E$ relative to the direct sum of all Jordan subspaces of $R$, and we will study separately each projection on a Jordan subspace $E$.

 It is standard to embed urn processes in continuous time (see for example~\cite{AK68}): each ball is seen as a clock that rings after a random time with exponential law of parameter one, independently from other clocks in the urn.
-When a clock rings, it splits into $a_{i,j}+\delta_{i,j}$ balls of colour $j$ ($\forall j\in\{1,\ldots, d\}$) if the clock had colour $i$ (recall that $\delta_{i,j}$ equals $1$ if $i=j$ and $0$ otherwise).
+When a clock rings, it splits into $a_{i,j}+\delta_{i,j}$ balls of colour $j$ ($\forall j\in\{1,\ldots, d\}$) if the clock had colour $i$ (where we uses Kronecker's notation: $\delta_{i,j}$ equals $1$ if $i=j$ and $0$ otherwise).
 We denote by $\tau_n$ the time of the $n^{\text{th}}$ ring in the urn and by $U^{CT}(t)$ the composition vector of the (continuous time) urn at time~$t$.
-We have the following standard connexion: almost surely,
+We have the following standard connection: almost surely,

 In addition, the process $(U(n))_{n\geq 0}$ is independent of the sequence of stopping times $(\tau_n)_{n\geq 0}$.